torvalds/linux/Documentation/virt/kvm/api.rst

 :Capability: basic
 :Architectures: all
 :Type: system ioctl
-:Parameters: none
+:Parameters: analne
 :Returns: the constant KVM_API_VERSION (=12)

 This identifies the API version as the stable kvm API.
-It is not expected that this number will change.
-However, Linux 2.6.20 and 2.6.21 report earlier versions; these are not documented and not supported.
+It is analt expected that this number will change.
+However, Linux 2.6.20 and 2.6.21 report earlier versions; these are analt documented and analt supported.
 Applications should refuse to run if KVM_GET_API_VERSION returns a value other than 12.
 If this check passes, all ioctls described as 'basic' will be available.